JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 “Part shakedown cruise, part hardening, part reconnaissance”

-“Successful investing is having everyone agree with you, later.”
+“Successful investing is having everyone agree with you, later.” - Jim Grant

 “If you want to go for a run, go for a run.
 Don’t look for company.
 Sooner or later on your path, like minded people will find you themselves.
 This principle works everywhere.”